chinatsu/gen2022/README.md

 the command requires

 - `data_dir`, e.g. "data/"
-- `playlist_url`, it's best to create a new empty playlist, right click it and select share -> copy link to playlist. use this as the argument
+- `playlist_id`, it's best to create a new empty playlist, right click it and select share -> while holding ctrl or alt, copy spotify uri. use the part after `spotify:playlist:` as the argument

 optionally, a json-file may be passed in with `--genre-file`. this will pass every potential release through a filter, only allowing stuff that results in a partial match with the genre file.